 Eye herpes symptoms

 Various signs and symptoms are associated with an ocular herpes outbreak.
-You may experience inflammation of the cornea, which can cause an irritation or sudden and severe ocular pain.
-Also, the cornea can become cloudy, leading to blurry vision.
+You may experience inflammation of the cornea, which can cause irritation or sudden and severe ocular pain.
+The cornea can also become cloudy, leading to blurry vision.